phillypi/phillypi/README.md

-# Hi there, I am Phillypi and I am glad to see you here
+# Hi there, I am Phillypi and I make apps instead of working :grin:

 ## About Me
 - Native Brazilian